-During the Company's fiscal years ended December 29, 2001 and December 30, 2000 through the date of the engagement, the Company did not consult Deloitte & Touche LLP with respect to the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that Deloitte & Touche LLP might render on the Company's consolidated financial statements.
+During the Company's two most recent fiscal years and through the date of engagement, the Company did not consult Ernst & Young with respect to the application of accounting principles to a specified transaction, either completed or proposed, or the type of audit opinion that Ernst & Young might render on the Company's financial statements.

-A representative of Deloitte & Touche LLP is expected to be present at the Annual Meeting of Stockholders and will have the opportunity to make a statement if he or she so desires and to respond to appropriate questions.
+Representatives of the Company's independent public accountants are expected to be present at the annual meeting, will have the opportunity to make a statement if they desire to do so and are expected to be available to respond to appropriate questions.